This product kills SARS-CoV-2

 ● Staphylococcus aureus (Methicillin Resistant) (MRSA)

-The contact time for Sani-24 spray is 1 minute for standard disinfection and for Continuously Active Disinfection.
+The contact time for Sani-24® spray and wipe is 1 minute for standard disinfection and for Continuously Active Disinfection.

 Can PDI Germicidal Wipes and Sprays ship by air transportation?Show Answer